 A more modern alternative to the sled-and-vest set up popularized by the Steadicam and GlideCam is the 3-axis motorized gimbal.
 When gimbals like the Freefly MoVI M5 and DJI Ronin came out, they offered an affordable, versatile alternative to larger stabilizing rigs.
 Today motorized gimbals are everywhere.

-WHY USE IT?
+Why use it?
 You want to show things from a different angle.
-One example is the crane shot at the end of Robert Zemeckis’ 1985 “Back to the Future” where genius inventor Dr. Emmet Brown, played by Christopher Lloyd shows off his new and improved Time Machine, built out of a Delorean, and takes off down the road--and as the camera cranes up, it starts to fly showing that in The Future, where we’re going-- cars travel in three dimensions.
+One example is the crane shot at the end of Robert Zemeckis’ 1985 “Back to the Future” where genius inventor Dr. Emmet Brown, played by Christopher Lloyd shows off his new and improved Time Machine, built out of a Delorean, and takes off down the road—and as the camera cranes up, it starts to fly showing that in The Future, where we’re going– cars travel in three dimensions.

 Spinning your camera around on a string?
 What do you do when you have zero budget but a really small and cheap camera?
 If you’re really clever you invent a new camera move and build a music video around it.
-Indie musicians Matt & Kim attached a Gopro to a homemade stabilizing fin, put it at the end of a piece of rope and swung it around their heads recording at 240 frames per second.
+Indie musicians Matt & Kim attached a GoPro to a homemade stabilizing fin, put it at the end of a piece of rope and swung it around their heads recording at 240 frames per second.
 The results are amazing.

-WHY USE IT?
+Why use it?
 You’re a genius with no budget for equipment.
 Check out Matt & Kim’s Video for Let’s Run Away.

 Just because you’re not in school for video production doesn’t mean you shouldn’t be doing homework and practicing to improve.
 Your mission, should you choose to accept it, is twofold.

-Second, utilize all of the basic camera moves in a production.
+Second, utilize all of the basic camera movement techniques in production.
 Understanding how the moves work gives you a series of new tools to help build productions in the future.
 If you’re already using all of the basic camera moves, consider buying or renting a stabilizing rig or a jib for your next production.
 Experimenting is half the fun of making videos, and coming up with a new move that wows viewers while helping to get your story across is extremely satisfying.